Dr. Zied Hammami

 He had previously worked as an agronomist and biostatistics teacher at the National Agronomic Institute of Tunisia (INAT).

 He also worked with the UMR-INRA-AgroParisTech on statistical analyses and modeling of agro-morphological and physiological data in order to model genotype-by-environment interactions.
 He had similar engagements with the International Maize and Wheat Improvement Center (CIMMYT) on a breeding management system and ICBA on the use of a state-of-the-art crop model.

-Since 2009 he has conducted numerous experiments on adaptability of different crops in diverse biophysical environments.
+His research interests lie in crop production, modeling and forecasting, water, and abiotic stress.
+Since 2009 he has conducted numerous experiments on adaptability of different crops to diverse biophysical environments.